segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 {% endcodeexampletab %}
 {% endcodeexample %}

-Example call to set the anonymousId to a custom value:
+The example call below sets the `anonymousId` to a custom value of `test_anonymousId`.

 {% codeexample %}
 {% codeexampletab Java %}